|

 a seven-year hiatus, they still play festivals, concerts and private parties

+for fans.
 "There was no big break up," Brewer said.
 "We'd been on the road too

 many years, it almost killed us."
 "We were burned out," Shipley